RAT REMOVAL AND PREVENTION

-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including rats.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including rats.
+Contact us today for your FREE CONSULTATION!

 The Norway rat has not been officially identified as inhabiting Arizona though some sightings have been observed.
 In most instances of rat sightings in Phoenix, the rats have turned out to be the Norway Rat’s cousin, the roof rat.